RestComm/gmlc/README.md

 GMLC is built on [RestComm jSS7](https://github.com/RestComm/jSS7).

-NOTE: Requires Maven 3 and will not build with Maven 2.
+Download source code and build from [here](https://github.com/RestComm/gmlc/releases) or Continuous Delivery binary from [CloudBees](https://mobicents.ci.cloudbees.com/job/RestComm-GMLC/)

 Install on Ubuntu 14.04 from Source
 ========

+*NOTE: Requires Maven 3 and will not build with Maven 2.*

 You can run these instructions as a normal user (root shouldn't be required).

 Where relevant you may have to replace "user" with your username, and "/home/user" with your own home directory.